evgenyneu/Dodo/README.md

 This is a UI widget for showing notification messages in iOS apps.
 It is useful for showing short messages to the user.
 Something like: "Message sent", "Note saved", "No Internet connection".

-* A message is shown in the top or the bottom possition of the view.
+* A message is shown on top or bottom of the screen.
 * It has built-in style presets for common types of messages: success, info, warning and error.
 * The bar can have buttons with custom tap handlers.
 * Bar styles can be customized.